The assignment from my second mixed media class was ‘music’.

 A driftwood chair on the beach, held together with rusty wire, abandoned on the beach, provided inspiration for a xylophone instrument (the ‘Music‘ part).

-But ultimately it didn’t work, and after the xylophone accidentally cracked I removed it, and went back to work on the painting, ending up with this.At the bottom is the red seaweed from this rock pool in the vicinity.http://www.albatz.com/photos/pacific_coast/san_juan_trail.html
+Ultimately it didn’t work, and after the xylophone accidentally cracked I removed it, and went back to work on the painting, ending up with this which I described as: A vertical panel showing a segment of the beach at Point No Point on Vancouver Island.
+There is a wall of blue-black stone, dark grey sand, pale sandstone worn away into sinuous shapes and pools that contain the sea and its life.At the bottom is the red seaweed from this rock pool in the vicinity.http://www.batzgallery.com/photos/pacific_coast/san_juan_trail.html

 Point No Point is between French Beach Park and China Beach Provincial Park.